iturdikulov/notes/computer keyboard.md

 ---
-title: Computer keyboard
 date: 2023-03-12
+draft: true
+sr-due: 2023-03-17
+sr-ease: 270
+sr-interval: 4
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-17
-sr-interval: 4
-sr-ease: 270
 ---

+# Computer keyboard

 > Peripheral input device modeled after the typewriter keyboard (I even used it)
 > which uses an arrangement of buttons or keys to act as mechanical levers or